-The post-retirement healthy mortality table was the Pub-2010 General Healthy Retiree Tables projected to 2039 using projection scale MP-2019.
-The post-retirement disability mortality table is the Pub-2010 General Disabled Retiree Tables projected to 2039 using projection scale MP-2019.
-Pre-retirement mortality is modeled using the Pub-2010 General Employee Tables projected to 2039 using projection scale MP-2019.
+The post-retirement healthy mortality table was the Pub-2010 General Healthy Retiree Table projected to 2039 using projection scale MP-2019.
+The projection to 2039 is the margin for mortality improvement.
+The post-retirement disability mortality table is the Pub-2010 General Disabled Retiree Table projected to 2039 using projection scale MP-2019.
+Preretirement mortality is modeled using the Pub-2010 General Employee Table projected to 2039 using projection scale MP-2019.
+These tables were updated for the December 31, 2020 valuation in accordance with an experience study for the System of the three-year period ended December 31, 2019.

-Active members retiring next year under normal and early retirement - a member was assumed to be eligible for normal retirement after attaining age 60 with any amount of service.
+Active members retiring next year under normal and early retirement - A member was assumed to be eligible for normal retirement after attaining age 60 with any amount of service.
 A member was assumed to be eligible for early retirement after attaining age 55 with at least 20 years of service or if the sum of age and service is at least 80.